 Today Manuel Fernandez is presenting HookME at Black Hat USA Arsenal 2013.
 HookME is software designed for intercepting communications which uses the Nektra Deviare Engine for binary instrumentation.
 HookME can intercept unencrypted HTTPS web traffic.

 Many different proxy servers are used to intercept HTTP traffic.
 Fiddler is the most popular one for generic purposes.
 Burp Proxy is the leader for security testing.
 The issue with intercepting HTTPS traffic is that the proxy application acts as the man in the middle for HTTPS requests and the certificates being presented to the client are not the real ones.
 For example, intercepting network traffic to Amazon leads to a warning in the browser because the certificate being presented is unsigned.
 Another issue is that it is time consuming to set up the keys and certificates needed to configure the proxy.

 You can also intercept the WinINet.dll before data is encrypted in the HTTPS request, and after data is decrypted in the HTTPS response.
 This way, no change is made to any certificate and no man in the middle attack is simulated.
-These concepts are a starting point for more sophisticated web debugging tools.
+These concepts are a starting point for more sophisticated web security, debugging tools, and support for Firefox and Chrome browsers.
 You can start by intercepting synchronous functions in WinINet.DLL such as InternetOpen, HttpOpenRequest, HttpSendRequest, HttpAddRequestHeaders, InternetReadFile, InternetWriteFile, and their “Ex” functions counterpart.